3sztof/cern_project/README.md

 			same port as APIs.
 ```
 ```
-Libs: 		Ready to copy to Sencha root ext/ and .sencha dirs needed to build sencha app with 'sencha app watch' and 'sencha app
+Libs: 		Ready to copy to Sencha root ext and .sencha dirs needed to build sencha app with 'sencha app watch' and 'sencha app
 			build' (for SDK ver.
 6.2.0).
 ```
 ```